rust-lang/blog.rust-lang.org/posts/2024-09-05-impl-trait-capture-rules.md

 Although callers don't know the exact type, they do need to know that it will continue to borrow the `datums` argument so that they can ensure that the `datums` reference remains valid while iteration occurs.
 Further, callers must be able to figure this out based solely on the type signature, without looking at the function body.

-Rust's current rules are that a return-position `impl Trait` can only capture references if the lifetime of that reference appears in the `impl Trait` itself.
+Rust's current rules are that a return-position `impl Trait` value can only use a reference if the lifetime of that reference appears in the `impl Trait` itself.
 In this example, `impl Iterator<Item = ProcessedDatum>` does not reference any lifetimes, and therefore capturing `datums` is illegal.
 You can see this for yourself [on the playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=2448fc4ec9e763c538aaba897433f9b5).

 The error message ("hidden type captures lifetime") you get in this scenario is not the most intuitive, but it does come with a useful suggestion for how to fix it: